What is HuskyCT?

 How do students get access to HuskyCT sites?

 The feed from Student Admin to HuskyCT also contains enrollment information and any students registered for the class are automatically enrolled on the HuskyCT site for that class.
 As students add or drop classes in Student Admin, the enrollment in the corresponding HuskyCT site will be adjusted appropriately.
-This is not immediate, however.
-It will occur at the time of the next feed, which may be anywhere from 1 to 18 hours after the change is made in Student Admin.
+However, this is not immediate; it will occur at the time of the next feed, which may be anywhere from 1 to 18 hours after the change is made in Student Admin.

 When do students get access to HuskyCT sites?